Security Status

 Climate

-- The Australian climate can be extreme.
-Drought in one part can be paralleled by severe flooding in another.
+The Australian climate can be extreme.
+Drought in one area can be paralleled by severe flooding in another.
 The north of the country gets a wet and a dry season, and much of the centre of the country is desert or semi-arid.
 While the climate is generally temperate in the south-east and south-west corners, even here the summer heat can be intense.

-- The weather between different cities may vary widely at certain times of the year.
+The weather between different cities may vary widely at certain times of the year.
 If you are planning on travelling around Australia, it is important to stay aware of the weather in each place you intend to stay.
-Up to date weather forecasts for all areas are available at the Australian Government Bureau of Meteorology
+Up to date weather forecasts for all areas are available at the Australian Government Bureau of Meteorology.

-- There is a wider risk of tropical cyclones which occur mainly in Queensland, Northern Territory and Western Australia between November and April.
-You should monitor the progress of approaching storms and follow the advice of local authorities, including the state emergency services and Australian Government Bureau of Meteorology
+There is a wider risk of tropical cyclones which occur mainly in Queensland, Northern Territory and Western Australia between November and April. -You should monitor the progress of approaching storms and follow the advice of local authorities, including the state emergency services and Australian Government Bureau of Meteorology.

 Sun safety

 The sunburn index is very high in Australia during both summer and winter months and the country has a high rate of skin cancer.
 High factor sun protection should be reapplied frequently and we highly recommend wearing a hat.
+For more information about sun safety, read the Australian Cancer Council’s “SunSmart” tips.

 Bush fires

-Due to the dry conditions in many parts of Australia, it is important to be alert to the possibility of bush fires.
-If there is a fire in your area keep tuned to local radio for updates or download the ‘Fires Near Me Australia’ app.
+If there is a fire in your area, stay tuned to local radio for updates or download the ‘Fires Near Me Australia’ app.
 Know what to look out for and observe total fire ban warnings where they are in place.
 Find out what bushfire safety plans are in place in the area where you are camping, caravanning or renting accommodation.
-If a bushfire breaks out, do not wait and see.
-It is extremely dangerous to leave after there are signs of fire in your area.
 Bush fires have devastating effects and there are heavy penalties applied for breach of the rules.

 During times of minimal rainfall, usually from October to April, intense bushfires can occur.
 Follow the advice of local authorities, and avoid affected or susceptible areas.